godot-dlang/godot-dlang/README.md

 In order to proceed you will need D compiler (`dmd` or `ldc2`) with `dub`, `git`, and `godot editor beta4` (x64 version assumed)

-## 1) Get godot-dlang for godot 4 ready
-- after download godot beta4 editor and place it in somewhere like `C:\godot`
-- step into that directory and open terminal
+### Manually building
 - clone git repo `git clone https://github.com/godot-dlang/godot-dlang.git`
 - switch it to master branch `git checkout master`
-- add local dub package `dub add-local . ~master`, or if you have package from dub `dub add-override godot-dlang ~master .`
+- add local package `dub add-local .`, or if you have package from dub `dub add-override godot-dlang ~master .`
 - you should see that dub package version "~master" is registered
-- now go to an editor location in terminal and generate script API information `godot.windows.editor.x86_64.exe --dump-extension-api`
-- move `extension_api.json` into `godot-dlang` folder
-- step inside godot-dlang in terminal `cd godot-dlang`
-- build binding generator (-j tells where to look for script api and -o tells to overwrite any existing bindings) `dub run :api-binding-generator -- -j extension_api.json -o` or run `generate-api.sh`

-> This step is one time process, though you would need to re-generate API and bindings for every godot release
 > Note that if you have strange errors in `dub run` you might have godot-dlang cached in dub, you might need to remove it by using `dub remove godot-dlang`
-> Also note that `dub add-local` might sometimes not works and how `Non-optional dependency not found` error ([dlang/dub#986](https://github.com/dlang/dub/issues/986)).
+> Also note that `dub add-local` might sometimes not works and throws `Non-optional dependency not found` error ([dlang/dub#986](https://github.com/dlang/dub/issues/986)).
 In that case do `dub remove-local .` in "godot-dlang" folder and then `dub add-path .` instead.

+### Using dub
+- run `dub fetch godot-dlang`

+### Binding API
+- download godot beta4 editor and place it in somewhere like `C:\godot`
+- step into that directory and open terminal
+- generate script API information with command `godot.exe --dump-extension-api`
+- run binding generator (-j tells where to look for script api and -o tells to overwrite any existing bindings) `dub run godot-dlang:api-binding-generator -- -j extension_api.json -o`

+> This step is one time process, though you would need to re-generate API and bindings for every godot release

-## 2) Creating godot project
+### Creating godot project
 - open godot editor, and create a new project in some known location like `C:\godot\mycoolgame`
 - open it now and let godot do initial loading

-## 3) Creating dub project
+### Creating dub project
 - open your newly created project in terminal
 - run `dub init`, make sure to give it a name for example `mydplugin`
 - add godot-dlang master dependency `dub add godot-dlang@~master`